 Absent the summer residents, the islands in winter are a cleaner canvas on which are cast the shadows of many generations come and gone.
-The stones tell of ancient volcanos worn away over millenia, but even the wind-worn buildings have a history that has outlasted their occupants.
+The stones tell of ancient mountains worn away over millennia, but even the wind-worn buildings have a history that has outlasted their occupants.
 With quiet stoicism, they’ve witnessed time on a scale that can never be known to us.

 As I walk through the buildings in the present, history steps out from every room; a man in a work-worn coat, the blur of a woman in white.
 Is it merely a faded photograph or a painting on the wall that makes me imagine the hallways echoing with faint laughter, and fainter sobbing?
 I become haunted by how briefly we flash through this place, yet I sense how eternal the story.

-It’s here that lives have been lived, the same basic dramas played out and the same emotions felt – over and over again.
+It’s here that lives have been lived, dramas played out, and the same emotions felt – over and over again.
 Though they may take place generations apart, the stories are essentially the same.
 As long as the buildings stand, there will always be somebody at a window looking out into another century, somebody wandering the rocks, somebody sailing away.
 Somebody returning.

 (No images on this site were made digitally; they represent real moments in time - nothing has been added or taken away).